-In May of 1955, Billie Bode and others put the finishing touches on the chicken wire backstops on Mason's first two courts, #9 and #10.
-These courts were built by the Mason Jaycees and they were used for volley ball and tennis.
+In May of 1955, Billie Bode and others put the finishing touches on the chicken wire backstops on Mason's first two courts, now called #9 and #10.
+These courts were built by the Mason Jaycees, and they were used for both volleyball and tennis.
 Soon afterward, the severity of the drought in the 1950s caused the relocation of quite a few of Mason's tennis enthusiasts; many people were forced out of Mason County in search of work in order to support their families.
 When the rains came back, so did the ranchers around Mason who were the foundation of Mason's tennis heritage.

 Because so much of the work was completed by members of MTA, the final cost of the improvement project was only $27,000.
 Volunteers poured the slab, set posts and the reinforcement steel.
 The students in the CVAE classes at Mason High School welded fencing posts.
 At that time, about 90 families were members and paid annual dues of $5 per family.
 On works days, it was not uncommon to see the members and their children working at the courts.
 To ready the courts for play, the men acidized them and the women painted them.

-The spirit of volunteerism was a driving force in building Mason County's successful tennis program and that spirit continues today, making us the "Winningest Tennis Town in Texas."
+The spirit of volunteerism has been a driving force in building both a premiere facility and successful tennis program.
+That spirit continues today.
+Mason is happy to be known as the "Winningest Tennis Town in Texas."